Daio-io/jetbrains-to-xcode-keybindings/README.md

     /Applications/Xcode.app/Contents/Frameworks/IDEKit.framework/Resources/IDETextKeyBindingSet.plist

-Then open restart/open Xcode and go to:
+Then restart/open Xcode and go to:

 Xcode -> Preferences and click the Key Bindings tab.

-Use the search to find your new bindings and add shortcuts
+Use the search to find your new bindings and add keyboard shortcut